Russia–United Kingdom relations: Allies, 1907–1917

 Both countries were then part of the subsequent alliance against the Central Powers in World War I. In the summer of 1914, Austria-Hungary attacked Serbia, Russia promised to help Serbia, Germany promised to help Austria, and war broke out between Russia and Germany.
 France supported Russia.
 Under Foreign Minister Sir Edward Gray Britain felt its national interest would be badly hurt if Germany conquered Belgium and France.
 It was neutral until Germany suddenly invaded Belgium and France.
 Britain declared war becoming an ally of France and Russia against Germany and Austria.

 The alliance lasted when the February 1917 Revolution in Russia overthrew Tsar Nicholas II and the Russian monarchy.
-However When the Bolsheviks under Lenin took power in November, they made peace with Germany—the Treaty of Brest-Litovsk was in effect a surrender with massive loss of territory.
+However when the Bolsheviks under Vladimir Lenin took power in November, they made peace with Germany—the Treaty of Brest-Litovsk was in effect a surrender with massive loss of territory.
 Russia ended all diplomatic and trade relations with Britain, and repudiated all debts to London and Paris.
 The British supported the anti-Bolshevik forces during the Russian Civil War, but they lost, and Britain restored trade relations in 1921.